Constructivist architecture

 Constructivist architecture was a constructivist style of modern architecture that flourished in the Soviet Union in the 1920s and early 1930s.
 Abstract and austere, the movement aimed to reflect modern industrial society and urban space, while rejecting decorative stylization in favor of the industrial assemblage of materials.
 Designs combined advanced technology and engineering with an avowedly communist social purpose.
-Although it was divided into several competing factions, the movement produced many pioneering projects and finished buildings, before falling out of favour around 1932.
+Although it was divided into several competing factions, the movement produced many pioneering projects and finished buildings, before falling out of favor around 1932.
 It has left marked effects on later developments in architecture.

 Definition

 Constructivist architecture emerged from the wider Constructivist art movement, which grew out of Russian Futurism.
 Constructivist art had attempted to apply a three-dimensional cubist vision to wholly abstract non-objective 'constructions' with a kinetic element.
-After the Russian Revolution of 1917 it turned its attentions to the new social demands and industrial tasks required of the new regime.
-Two distinct threads emerged, the first was encapsulated in Antoine Pevsner's and Naum Gabo's Realist manifesto which was concerned with space and rhythm, the second represented a struggle within the Commissariat for Enlightenment between those who argued for pure art and the Productivists such as Alexander Rodchenko, Varvara Stepanova and Vladimir Tatlin, a more socially-oriented group who wanted this art to be absorbed in industrial production.
+After the Russian Revolution of 1917, it turned its attentions to the new social demands and industrial tasks required of the new regime.
+Two distinct threads emerged, the first was encapsulated in Antoine Pevsner's and Naum Gabo's Realist manifesto which was concerned with space and rhythm, the second represented a struggle within the Commissariat for Enlightenment between those who argued for pure art and the Productivists such as Alexander Rodchenko, Varvara Stepanova and Vladimir Tatlin, a more socially oriented group who wanted this art to be absorbed in industrial production.

 A split occurred in 1922 when Pevsner and Gabo emigrated.
 The movement then developed along socially utilitarian lines.
 The productivist majority gained the support of the Proletkult and the magazine LEF, and later became the dominant influence of the architectural group O.S.A.